Acinonyx (cheetah) From Gk. akineo

 Zonotrichia capensis (bird, Emberizidae)

-It lives in South and Central America, but was thought to be taken form
+It lives in South and Central America, but was thought to be taken from

 Cape Town in South Africa.